jerickjoe111/launch-school/JS230/01_DOM.md

 - Element-specific subtypes define attributes specific for those elements.
 For example, to query the URL of an image element, we can use the `src` property of the Element object that represents that element.

-JavaScript property names are written in `camelCase` if the attribute is more than one word long. `onclick`, among a few others, are an exception.
+JavaScript property names are written in `camelCase` if the attribute is more than one word long. `onclick`, among a few others, are the exception.

 Some HTML attribute names are reserved words in JavaScript, for example, the `class` attribute name is also a keyword in JavaScript.
 This attribute becomes `className` in JavaScript.

 For the most part, the attributes have string values.
 For boolean attributes, the JavaScript values are booleans or numbers.
-Event handles always have functions or `null`.
+Event listeners always have functions or `null`.

 Note that the only way to remove an attribute is the general `removeAttribute()` method.